 Real Estate Crowdsourcing Investment Framework

 I’m partial to Fundrise’s platform because it is large and offers a robust number of deals, utilizes a vetting system that lets in only 5% of the real estate operators who apply, has on-hand a significant amount of funding, is based in Washington DC, and was founded in 2012.

 2) Invest in states and cities that are favored by the federal government.
 Whoever is in office, focus on the states and cities that supported his campaign.
 There should be favorable funding and regulations.
 If Trump does not get impeached for his divisiveness, then a real estate investor should look more towards the heartland of America, and not expensive coastal city markets.
 Trump is currently attacking the 40+ sanctuary cities by threatening the removal of federal funding.
 Below is a map of “Trump’s America.”

 3) Focus on deals in cities and states that have the strongest expected income growth.
 Income growth is the strongest variable in determining property price appreciation.
 So many people think San Francisco is egregiously expensive.
 But when you have thousands of 22 year olds making $100,000 with an additional $50,000 in equity grants that vest over four years, San Francisco is actually quite reasonable.
 I will be paying particular attention to real estate and income rankings and cross check the winners with criteria 1 and 2.

-As you can see from the top 5 chart, all but Seattle fit my second criteria of being a Trump city.
-Therefore, I will now check Fundrise to see if there are any live deals in Dallas, Jacksonville, Orlando, and West Palm beach.
+As you can see from the chart, most of the cities are in red states.
+Therefore, I will now check Fundrise and CrowdStreet to see if there are any live deals in Dallas, Jacksonville, Orlando, and West Palm beach.
 If there aren’t, I’ll patiently keep my eye out for them.